 In another research, Homma et al. (2023) pointed out that total dry matter content fluctuated due to outside solar radiation and light intensity.
 The study found that there was an increase in the dry matter content in warm, sunny days and a decrease in cold, rainy days.
 It can be inferred that environmental conditions, especially air temperatures and light intensity have a significant effect on plant dry matter content.
 Therefore, the high dry weight observed in the open-field and greenhouse for trail 1 and trail 2, respectively, can be due to the high light intensity and air temperatures that promoted high photosynthesis and hence dry weight in HP2O and HP1G (Figures 1 and 3).
 However, the lathhouse also had significant effect on dry weight in both trials and this can be due to the microclimate created which reduced plant stress, making seedlings accumulate high nutrients even if weight was lower compared to the other environments due to the reduction of photosynthesis by the less amount of light.

 Hygromix’s good water retention could have sustained water supply for seedlings regardless of the environmental conditions, thereby increasing the water levels in the seedlings (Table 1).
 Similar findings were reported by Mathowa et al. (2017), who observed significant effect of growing medium on seedling fresh weight.
 In another study, it was also found that a mixture of hygromix and compost increased the fresh and dry weights of lettuce (Adediran, 2005).
 Both halo and hydro-priming promote water uptake in seedlings, which could be the reason for their significant effect on seedling fresh weight.
-Thus an environment with a combination of low temperatures (Figure 3), relative humidity (Figure 2), good water holding capacity medium (Table 1), and either halo or hydro-priming produce seedlings with high fresh weight, as was observed for HP1L, HP2O and HP2L.
+Thus, an environment with a combination of low temperatures (Figure 3), relative humidity (Figure 2), good water holding capacity medium (Table 1), and either halo or hydro-priming produce seedlings with high fresh weight, as it was observed for HP1L, HP2O and HP2L.

 Seedlings with many leaves inevitably have high fresh weight; consequently, HP1L, HP2O and HP2L that had higher number of leaves recorded higher fresh weight.
 Similar findings were reported by Abbaspour et al. (2012) who observed that plant height, branches and leaf number increase the fresh and dry weight content in pistachio.
 A notable exception to this was HP1G, which had the highest number of leaves in trail 2, but did not have the highest fresh weight probably due to the high rate of transpiration that was observed in the greenhouse.